Mar 09, 2016 Newsdesk Latest News, Macau, Top of the deck

-Macau-based gaming operator Sands China Ltd has announced a new “career development opportunity” for those of its gaming workers that posse a Macau ID.
+Macau-based gaming operator Sands China Ltd has announced a new “career development opportunity” for those of its gaming workers that possess a Macau ID.
 The scheme will allow them to move to non-gaming sectors.

 “The first 1,000 team members who join [the programme] will train to work in one of several diverse non-gaming areas, including food and beverage, security, business development, wardrobe, guest relations, housekeeping and facilities,” the firm said in a press release on Tuesday.